umbraco/UmbracoCMSDocs/README.md

 You can also find fresh content about the project either directly from Umbraco HQ or from the community, on the [Umbraco on .NET Core - Updates](UmbracoNetCoreUpdates) article.

 ## [The Official UmbracoDocs](https://https://github.com/umbraco/UmbracoDocs)

-These are the current documentation for Umbraco 7 and 8.